zzdjk6/demo-global-loading-state/README.md

 ## Overview

-This is a very simple demo.
+The demo is very simple.

 There are 3 buttons in the first card to simulate loading data from different sources.

+> Click A (This is loading A)
+> Click B (This is loading B)
+> Click C (And this is loading C)

 While data is loading, spinners will show up in the second card.
-The text in the left column indicates the condition to diplay the spinner next to it.
+The text in the left column indicates the condition of diplaying the spinner next to it.

 For example, the first spinner will always show up whatever data we are loading.

+> Click A, B, C one-by-one

-But the second spinner will only show up when we are loading A or B, not loading C.
+In contrast, the second spinner will only show up when we are loading A or B, not loading C.

+> Click A, B, C one-by-one

-We can tick the checkbox so generate errors when loading data.
+We can tick the checkbox to generate errors when loading data.

+> Click checkbox

 And the errors will show up in the 3rd card for corresponding source.

-If we look at the redux dev tools, we can see that: when receive "request" action, we set the loading flag to ture and error to null, when receive "success" action, we set the loading flag to false, when receive "failure" action, we set the loading flag to false and save the error.
+> Click A, B, C one-by-one

+By the way, there is no conflicts among loading data from different sources because the loading and error states are stored per routine.
+So it is fine to start loading them at the same time.

+> Click A, B, C at the same time / quickly

+We can have a look at the structure of states in redux-dev-tools.

+> Click the last action, and expend the States > Raw
+> Select loading state (This is the loading state)
+> Select error state (And this is the error state)

 That's it.